tue-alga/cartocrow/src/README.md

 === GeoViz code library ===

 This directory contains the GeoViz C++ library.
-The following descibes the subdirectory structure:
+The following describes the subdirectory structure:

 - cmake : configuration and template files for CMake.
 - console : command-line applications to expose the functionality of the library.